Ivanxdigital/skypearls-dream-villa/docs/rag-chatbot.md

 ## Implementation Notes

 - **Type Safety**: All endpoints and UI use TypeScript strict mode.
 Zod is used for runtime validation.
-- **Lead Capture Flow**: The new pre-chat lead capture flow ensures `firstName`, `email`, and `phone` are collected before the chat session begins.
-This data is persisted in `localStorage` to improve UX for returning visitors.
+- **Lead Capture Flow**:
+  - The pre-chat lead capture ensures `firstName`, `email`, and `phone` are collected.
-- **UI**: `ChatGate.tsx` orchestrates the display of `LeadForm.tsx` or `ChatPanel.tsx`. `ChatPanel.tsx` receives `LeadInfo` as a prop and personalizes the greeting.
-Chat history is stored in `localStorage` and is now only loaded if it matches the current lead's first name.
+  - `ChatGate.tsx` sends an initial notification to the business as soon as a lead is captured.
+- **LangGraph Integration**:
+  - The primary chat logic is now handled by a stateful LangGraph agent defined in `src/agents/villa-graph.ts`.
+  - State persistence is managed via `src/lib/langgraph/checkpointer.ts`, using `X-Thread-ID` from the client.
+  - The graph includes nodes for retrieval, grading, query reformulation, and response generation, allowing for more sophisticated RAG.
+- **Agent Mode Fallback**:
+  - If `NEXT_PUBLIC_AGENT_MODE` is set to `'on'`, `api/chat.ts` proxies requests to `api/chat-agent.ts`, which uses a simpler LangChain AgentExecutor with a retriever tool.
+This allows for A/B testing or a fallback mechanism.
+- **UI (`ChatPanel.tsx`)**:
+  - Personalizes greetings using `LeadInfo`.
+  - Manages local chat history, namespaced by user email.
+  - Sends `X-Thread-ID` and `LeadInfo` to `/api/chat`.
+- **Transcript Emailing (`/api/notify-lead.ts`)**:
+  - Now explicitly handles two scenarios: initial lead notification (from `ChatGate`) and transcript sending (from `ChatPanel`).
-- **Transcript Emailing**: The `/api/notify-lead.ts` endpoint now optionally sends the chat transcript to the visitor if `sendTranscript` is true in the request payload.
+  - Always emails the business; emails the visitor only if `sendTranscript` is true and a transcript is available.
-- **Chunking**: Markdown villa files are split into ~800-character chunks with 100 overlap for optimal retrieval.
-- **Retrieval**:
-    - Pinecone is queried for top-4 relevant chunks per user question.
-    - **Namespace Consistency**: Crucial for Pinecone operations.
-- **LLM & LangChain Configuration (`api/chat.ts`)**: No changes in this update.
-- **Testing & Debugging Retrieval**: No changes in this update.
+- **Chunking & Retrieval**: Unchanged from previous system (Pinecone top-4, ~800 char chunks).
-- **Vercel Deployment**: No changes in this update.
+- **Vercel Deployment**: Path aliases were updated to relative paths in backend files for Vercel compatibility.

 ---